History & sense of place

 What gives a room at Blanket Bay its value, then, is not only its level of comfort but its ability to set the stay to the right rhythm.
 In the morning it supports an early departure for the lake or the trails.
 In the afternoon it receives one back with a sense of recovered calm.
 In the evening it becomes a quiet cocoon, almost contemplative.
 For couples, that atmosphere encourages intimacy without artifice.
 For active travellers, it offers precious recovery.
 And for everyone, it is a reminder that a great nature hotel is judged not only by its facilities, but by the quality of feeling it leaves behind: that of having found, in the midst of an immense landscape, a place of one’s own, simple in its obviousness and highly accomplished in its comfort.

-At a property such as Blanket Bay, dining is not merely a practical function; it helps structure the stay.
-After a day spent among the mountains, by the lake or on the region’s panoramic roads, returning to the dining room takes on a particular meaning.
-The meal becomes a moment of re-centring, almost a ritual, extending the experience of the place in another form.
-The brief describes a welcoming dining room, and the term feels apt: one imagines not a rigid ceremony but a carefully considered, warm atmosphere in which guests feel expected and service follows the traveller’s rhythm.
+At Blanket Bay, dining transcends mere sustenance; it shapes the entire stay.
+After a day spent amidst the rugged landscapes, by the lake, or along scenic routes, returning to the dining room takes on a special significance.
+The meal becomes a moment of re-centering, almost a ritual, extending the experience of the place.
+The dining room is characterised by a carefully curated and warm atmosphere, with service that naturally aligns with the traveler's pace.

-The lounge naturally completes this experience.
-In destination hotels, these in-between spaces are essential.
-They allow guests to move from outdoors to indoors, to extend a conversation, to take a drink, to leaf through a book or simply to watch the light fade across the landscape.
-At Blanket Bay, the lounge and dining room therefore form a central pair: one receives guests after activity and during quieter moments, the other gives the evening its structure and pleasure.
-Together they create that feeling of a lived-in house which distinguishes great nature properties from more standardised hotels.
+The lounge naturally complements this experience.
+In a destination hotel, these transitional spaces are essential.
+They allow guests to move from the outdoors to the indoors, to extend a conversation, enjoy a drink, browse a book, or watch the light fade.
+At Blanket Bay, the lounge and dining room form a central duo.
+One welcomes post-activity relaxation, while the other provides structure and pleasure to the evening.
+Together, they create a sense of a lived-in home, far removed from standardised establishments.

-For couples, these dining moments carry particular value.
-In an environment often chosen for its tranquillity, the meal becomes an intimate pause without effort, supported by the setting, the relative quiet of the site and the quality of the welcome.
-For more active travellers, it also represents a very concrete reward after a day of hiking, kayaking or exploring.
-Luxury here lies not in ostentation but in continuity: that of attentive service, a coherent setting and a style of hospitality that knows how to make each evening feel anticipated.
+For couples, these dining moments hold a special value.
+In an environment focused on tranquility, the meal becomes a time for intimacy, enhanced by the decor, the site's silence, and the quality of the hospitality.
+For active travellers, it also represents a tangible reward after a day of hiking, kayaking, or excursions.
+Here, luxury lies in continuity: attentive service, a coherent setting, and hospitality that makes each end of the day a moment to look forward to.

 Concierge and services